hensm/fx_cast/README.md

 $ npm run remove-manifest
 ```

-This will build the ext and app, outputting to `dist/`:
+This will build the extension and bridge, outputting to `dist/`:

--   `dist/app/`
+-   `dist/bridge/`
      ... contains the built bridge with launcher script and manifest (with the path pointing that script).
 The `install-manifest` npm script copies this manifest to the proper location (or adds its current location to the registry on Windows).
 -   `dist/ext/`
      ... contains the unpacked extension.